gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/docs/operation/buttons.md

 - Drum Rack Track
 - Simpler Track

-The second to bottom row of pads adds a device to the current track, from left to right
+The second and third to bottom rows of pads add a device to the current track, from left to right and bottom to top:
 - Compressor
 - EQ Three
 - Auto Filter
 - Gate
+- LFO
+- EQ Eight
+- Utility
+- Limiter